MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CalendarProcessing.md

 ```

 ### -RemoveCanceledMeetings
 This parameter is available only in the cloud-based service.

-The RemoveCanceledMeetings parameter specifies whether to automatically delete meetings that were canceled by the organizer from the resource mailbox's calendar.
+The RemoveCanceledMeetings parameter specifies whether to automatically delete meetings that were cancelled by the organizer from the resource mailbox's calendar.
+Valid values are:

 - $true: Canceled meetings are deleted.
 - $false: Canceled meetings aren't deleted.
 This is the default value.